-Zac, 63, from Wimbledon in South London, was diagnosed with acute lymphoblastic leukaemia in August this year.
+Zac, 63, from Wimbledon in South London, was diagnosed with acute lymphoblastic leukaemia in August 2021.
 Zac urgently needs a blood stem cell transplant to save his life.

-Zac and his family are encouraging more people to sign up to the blood stem cell register, especially those from a Greek Cypriot background, as Zac is most likely to match with a donor from the same ethnic background.
+Zac and his family are encouraging more people to sign up to the blood stem cell register, especially those from a Greek Cypriot background.
+Zac is most likely to match with a donor from the same ethnic background.

 Zac is a well-known figure within London’s Greek community and is the owner of a long-standing restaurant in Wimbledon.
 Zac spends a lot of his leisure time helping his local community

 After being diagnosed, Zac was told by the medical team that chemotherapy would only halt the spread of his cancer, however it would not cure it.
 The only chance of survival for Zac now is a blood stem cell transplant.